-The best filter holders are a pretty essential bit of kit if you want to use a particular filter system.
-They make it quick and easy to change between filters.
-Rather than having to screw in each filter, you can drop square filters into place.
-Filters enable you to produce effects that aren't possible to replicate in post and are especially useful if you're a landscape photographer so it's worth investing in a filter system.
+The best filter holders are an essential item if you are looking to invest in a filter system.
+They make it quick and easy to change between filters plus you can stack filters on top of each other.
+Rather than screwing in each filter, you can quickly drop them into place.
+Filters create effects that you can recreate in post-processing and are particularly useful to landscape photographers for getting correct exposures.

 While it may seem more cumbersome at first glance, a square filter holder system can be much easier to use than a collection of screw-in circular filters.
 One of the main reasons for this is that you can switch between differently sized lenses with ease.
 Different lenses have different filter threads, meaning if you're using circular filters they won't transfer between lenses; square holders allow you to buy adapters to work around this problem.
 It's much more cost-efficient.